Catamaran Boat Designs

 RC Boat Hull Plans: Hydroplanes, Monohull and Flat-Bottom

 Known for their speed, RC powerboats like the outrigger, tunnel hull, catamaran and 3-point hydro have hull designs with more than one surface coming in contact with the water.
 The boat is lifted out of the water by the trapped air under the boat's hull space causing a lesser dragging effect since a lesser portion of the hull is in contact with the water.
-The effect would be higher speeds for the boats.
-Of all hydroplanes, you will find the outriggers as the fastest but they can be really tricky to deal with.
+The effect would-be higher speeds for the boats.
+Of all hydroplanes, you'll find the outriggers as the fastest but they can be really tricky to deal with.
 For beginner racers, the combination of speed and better stability are offered by tunnel hulls and catamarans.

 Monoplane hulls or simply called monohulls are available is several designs but the most sought after and the most familiar is the vee-shaped hull.
-Only one continuous surface comes in contact with the water for all monohull designs.
-You will see this deep vee design in most sport boats.
+Only one continuous surface comes in contact with the water for all monohull designs. you'll see this deep vee design in most sport boats.
 There are also shallow vee designs used in a few racing models because lesser hull surface comes in contact with the water.
 This will result to increased speed but the drawback is lesser stability that you can only get with deep vee designs.